A tempered subdiffusive Black-Scholes model: Tempered subdiffusive B-S model

 \begin{Theorem}\cite{Gajda} The tsB-S model is arbitrage-free. \end{Theorem}

 Another property of the market model is the so-called completeness.
-Intuitively, the market model is complete if the set of possible gambles on future states-of-the-world can be constructed with existing assets.
+Intuitively, the market model is complete if the set of possible gambles on future states of the world can be constructed with existing assets.
 More formally, the market model is complete if every $\mathcal{F}_{t\in[0,T]}$ -measurable random variable $X$ admits a replicating self- financing strategy $\phi$ \cite{4}.

-The Second Fundamental Theorem of asset pricing \cite{4} states that a market model described by $(\Omega, \mathcal{F}, \mathbb{P})$ and underlying instrument $Z_{\alpha,\lambda}$ with filtration $\mathcal{F}_{t\in[0,T]}$ is complete if and only if there is a unique martingale measure equivalent to $\mathbb{P}$. \begin{Theorem}\cite{Gajda} The market model in which the price of the underlying instrument follows the tempered subdiffusive GBM $Z_{\alpha,\lambda}$ is incomplete. \end{Theorem}
+The Second Fundamental Theorem of Asset Pricing \cite{4} states that a market model described by $(\Omega, \mathcal{F}, \mathbb{P})$ and underlying instrument $Z_{\alpha,\lambda}$ with filtration $\mathcal{F}_{t\in[0,T]}$ is complete if and only if there is a unique martingale measure equivalent to $\mathbb{P}$. \begin{Theorem}\cite{Gajda} The market model in which the price of the underlying instrument follows the tempered subdiffusive GBM $Z_{\alpha,\lambda}$ is incomplete. \end{Theorem}

-Market incompleteness means that there is no unique fair price of financial derivatives, because for different martingale measures different prices could be obtained.
-Despite $\mathbb{Q}$ defined in (\ref{1}) is not unique, in the sense of the criterion of minimal relative entropy, it is the ``best'' martingale measure.
+Market incompleteness means that there is no unique fair price of financial derivatives because for different martingale measures, different prices could be obtained.
+Although $\mathbb{Q}$ defined in (\ref{1}) is not unique, in the sense of the criterion of minimal relative entropy, it is the ``best'' martingale measure.
 It means that the measure $\mathbb{Q}$ minimizes the distance to the measure $\mathbb{P}$ \cite{Gajda}.
-Other essential fact is that for $\alpha\to1$, $\mathbb{Q}$ reduces to the measure of the classical B-S model which is arbitrage-free and complete.
-It is consistent with our intuition if we consider the tsB-S model as the generalization of the standard B-S model.
-Thus, in the whole paper we will use the martingale measure $\mathbb{Q}$ defined in (\ref{1}) as a reference measure.
+Another essential fact is that for $\alpha\to1$, $\mathbb{Q}$ reduces to the measure of the classical B-S model which is arbitrage-free and complete.
+It is consistent with our intuition if we consider the tsB-S model as a generalization of the standard B-S model.
+Therefore, in this paper we will use the martingale measure $\mathbb{Q}$ defined in (\ref{1}) as a reference measure.